bitgardengames/noodl/Docs/gameplay_enhancements.md

 - **High-stakes fruit variants:** Introduce rare fruit that promises large payouts but spawns near dangerous saw clusters or requires carrying through a gauntlet before it matures.

 ## Mid-Run Goals and Meta Progression
-- **Dynamic objectives:** Surface rotating mini-challenges (avoid conveyor hits for two floors, rescue trapped fruit) that tap into the achievement framework for on-the-run rewards.
+- **Dynamic objectives:** Surface rotating mini-challenges (avoid laser sweeps for two floors, rescue trapped fruit) that tap into the achievement framework for on-the-run rewards.
 - **Milestone-based unlocks:** Tie new cosmetics or upgrade rarities to cumulative feats—such as total perfect floors or combo streak lengths—to encourage repeated runs.
 - **Synergy scouting:** Track recently unlocked upgrades and suggest loadout pairings during downtime screens to keep players chasing fresh build experiments.